The (almost really) Complete Works of Lewis Carroll

 The three Arithmetic pamphlets are templates for arithmetical problems for examinations.

-On Catching Cold reprints three extracts from medical books.
+On Catching Cold reprints three (two in an earlier variant) extracts from medical books.

 Royal Cowper Theatre is the programme for a private theatrical by the Bowmans printed with much ornament and probably partially written by Carroll.